banool/recreation-gov-campsite-checker/README.md

 ## Getting park IDs
 What you'll want to do is go to https://recreation.gov and search for the campground you want.
 Click on it in the search sidebar.
 This should take you to a page for that campground, the URL will look like `https://www.recreation.gov/camping/campgrounds/<number>`.
 That number is the park ID.

-## Searching for availability at a specific campsite with a campground
+## Searching for availability at a specific campsite within a campground
 You can search for availablity at just a single specific campsite using the '--campsite-num' arugment.
 This can be useful if you have a favorite campsite you like to use or if you have a reservation at a specific campsite that you want to add days to before or after your existing reservation.
 This search only works for one campground/campsite combination at a time.
 ```
 $ python camping.py --start-date 2020-06-01 --end-date 2020-06-30 --nights 5 --parks 234038 --campsite-num 6943